cs50nestm/cs50labs/selectionsort/README.md

 {% spoiler "Hint" %}

 1. You might want to start this by simply using an outer `for` loop that iterates `n - 1` times, which corresponds to `n - 1` passes through the array.
-2.
+You may want to use `i` as your loop counter variable.
+2. Create a variable, `min`, to keep track of the index of the element with the smallest value.
+Initialize its value to `i`.
+3. Create an inner `for` loop.
+If you use `j` for your counter, you could start `j` at `i + 1` and repeat through the last element in the array.
+4. Compare each element in the array to the element stored at index, `min`.
+If `arr[j] < arr[min]`, assign to `min` the value of `j`, since the element at this index is the smallest so far.
+5. After this inner `for` loop complete, the value stored in `min` will be the index of the smallest element in the unsorted portion of the array.
+Now it's time to swap `arr[min]` with `arr[i]`.

 {% endspoiler %}

 Once you have your function sorting properly, is there something else you can do to make it more efficient?
 Does it make sense to use a counter like in bubble sort?

 While it might seem like a good idea to check if the entire array is sorted after every successful swap to avoid additional passes through the array, this would come at a cost, because then there would be even more comparisons to be made.

 This is why we say that the worst case and best case scenarios for **selection sort** are both on the order of n<sup>2</sup>.

 [Download our CS50 Reference sheet on Selection Sort](https://ap.cs50.school/assets/pdfs/unit3/selection_sort.pdf)